SwissDataScienceCenter/renku/docs/user/cli-installation.rst

 Interactive Environment from RenkuLab with a project you created on RenkuLab or initialized via ``renku init`` in a local repository.

-See renku_cli_upgrade_ for upgrading to the latest version of the CLI for Interactive Environments.
+See :ref:`renku_cli_upgrade` for upgrading to the latest version of the CLI for Interactive Environments.